darianaroman/dsa-2021-g3/README.md

 In: 5/8
 Out: 1/2 + 1/8

+### Lab09 Divide et impera

+Solve problem 9.3.1.
+Deadline until 28.04.2021, 20:00 for making a PR on GitHub with the mandatory problem.

+Extra problem: Towers of Hanoi, 9.3.4.
+Same deadline.

 #### Typical flow during the partial exam

 1. Take a photo with your work